CameronTrumpy/TFODVanilla/NotebookGuide.md

 **Step 4.**

 This step handles your image capture.
-It didn't work well for me, so I just captured my images outside of the notebook and copied them in to the correct directories.
+This step will fail if you do not have a webcam on your device. if you want more control, you can capture your images outside of the notebook and copied them in to the correct directories.
 If you want to do it that way, this is how I went about it.

         sudo apt-get install cheese
         cheese